microsoft/Purview-ADB-Lineage-Solution-Accelerator/LIMITATIONS.md

 ### Column Mapping Support for Delta Format

-* Delta Merge statements are supported when the table is stored in the default metastore
+* Delta Merge statements are not supported at this time
 * Delta to Delta is NOT supported at this time